zeasnelson/JavaVirturalMachine/README.md

 Your program is to read any text file containing (what is intended to be) an instruction list, parse and store the instructions in instStore array, and display the stored instructions along with their sequential indexes in an output file.
 It will then interpret the instruction list.
 The values to be printed by print instructions, the runtime error messages, and the peak sizes of the operand/runtime stacks are to be displayed on the screen.

-To make grading efficient and uniform, observe the following:
-The program must read the input/output file names as external arguments to the main function.
-How to set external arguments to Java main function in Eclipse.
-The main function to be invoked to run the program must be included in VM.java class.
-If your Project 3 program isn't functioning, you may use this sample program.